Johnnie Johnson (RAF officer, born 1915): Squadron leader to wing commander

 The spring proved to be a busy one; Johnson claimed three Fw 190s damaged two days later.
 On 11 and 13 May he destroyed an Fw 190 to reach ten individual air victories while sharing in the destruction of another on the later date and a Bf 109 on 1 June.
 A further five victories against Fw 190s were achieved in June.
 Two were claimed on 15 June.
 On 17 June while leading the wing over Calais Johnson bounced one of JG 26's Gruppen led by Wilhelm-Ferdinand Galland.
 He shot down Unteroffizier Gunther Freitag, 8./JG 26 who was killed.
 On 24 June he claimed one destroyed and one damaged on and another victory on the 27th to bring his total to 15.

 Johnson scored more success in July.
-The USAAF began Blitz Week; a concentrated effort against German targets.
+The USAAF began Blitz Week; a concentrated effort against German targets coinciding with RAF Bomber Command's attack on Hamburg.
 Escorting American bombers, Johnson destroyed three Bf 109s and damaged another, the last being shot down on 30 July; his tally stood at 18.
 There was still no standard formation procedure in Fighter Command, and Johnson's use of the finger-four made the wing distinct in the air.
 It earned 144 Wing the nickname "Wolfpack".
 The name remained until 144 Wing was moved to an Advanced Landing Ground (ALG) at Lashenden and was renamed No. 127 Wing RCAF, part of the RAF Second Tactical Air Force under the command of No. 83 Group RAF.